rfong/quill-blog/README.md

 # Usage

+## Make targets

 - `make watch`: compile with autoreload
 - `make serve`: serve rendered files on port 8080
 - `make test`: run unit tests
 - `make static`: copy over static files
 - `make daily title=my-post-title`: generate a new dated post without having to type out the date

-Build settings can be found in `build.py`.
+Note: Static file watching has been deprecated in `staticjinja` and I have not had time to implement my own static file watcher yet.
+So to copy over static files to the build dir, you can either manually restart `make watch` or manually run `make static`.
+Yes, it's janky.

+## Structure

 - `src/` - source files
 - `build/` - rendered for web
 - `public/` - static source files

-Static file watching has been deprecated in `staticjinja` and I have not had time to implement my own static file watcher yet.
-So to copy over static files to the build dir, you can either manually restart `make watch` or manually run `make static`.
+Build settings can be found in `build.py`.

+A bit of minimal site config is in `_config.yml`.

 ## Markdown compilation and HTML templates
 Markdown files are automatically categorized by subdirectory, and compiled to